rycolab/website/content/talk/schein-jun-10-22/index.md

 ---

 ### Bio
-Aaron Schein is a postdoc at Columbia University and will start his professorship at the University of Chicago in fall.
-He develops statistical models to analyse large-scale data in political science, economics, and genetics, among other fields.
+Aaron Schein is an Assistant Professor in the Department of Statistics and the Data Science Institute at the University of Chicago.
+His research develops statistical models and computational methods to analyze modern large-scale data in political science, economics, and genetics, among other fields in the social and natural sciences.